SimVascular/svMultiPhysics/tests/cases/ustruct/spatially_variable_robin/README.md

 This test case simulates a spatially variable Robin boundary condition on a slab of material described by the Guccione material model.
-This case is identical to `ustruct/spatially_variable_robin`, except it uses `struct` physics.
+This case is identical to `struct/spatially_variable_robin`, except it uses `ustruct` physics.

 - Primary fibers run along the length of the slab (z-direction) and secondary fibers run across the width of the slab (x-direction).